taolson/Admiran/doc/Compiler.md

 ### Parsing patterns and fnforms

 Patterns are used on the left-hand side of an equality definition or a `caseAlt` to destructure an expression value.
-`fnform`s are the left-hand side of function definitions: the function name and its argument patterns.
+`fnform`s are the left-hand side of function definitions: the function name and its parameter patterns.
 Both are parsed with `p_patOrFnForm`, which uses `p_expExpr`, limiting prefix parsing to `neg` (for integer literals) and term parsing to `p_formal`: vars, constructors, literals, and paren expressions and list expressions of those.

-After successful parsing of a pattern with `p_expExpr`, the parsed expression is walked through `mkPatFn`, which ensures all of the arguments in the expr are valid patterns, and then classifies it as a pattern or `fnform` based upon the name of the first `Evar` and the number of arguments.
+After successful parsing of a pattern with `p_expExpr`, the parsed expression is walked through `mkPatFn`, which ensures all of the parameters in the expr are valid patterns, and then classifies it as a pattern or `fnform` based upon the name of the first `Evar` and the number of parameters.

 ### Parsing type expressions